iszczesniak/cpp/categories/index.md

 ## The lvalue category

-It's hard to find a short and succinct definition in the C++ standard, because the meaning of the lvalue category is spread all over the standard.
+It's hard to find a succinct definition in the C++ standard of the lvalue category, because the meaning of the lvalue category is spread all over the standard.
 But the following is a good description of the lvalue category.

 If `&<expr>` compiles, then `<expr>` is an lvalue.
 That is, if we can take the address of an expression, then this expression is an lvalue.

-An expression with a variable name (e.g., `x`) is always an lvalue.
+**An expression with a variable name (e.g., `x`) is always an lvalue.**

 The examples of lvalues are: